How this B2B mental health firm's interventions helped de-escalate critical cases of self-harm during the pandemic?

 “In 2006, nobody really paid attention to emotional wellbeing, and many would feel overwhelmed by professional life.
 Things would take a toll on their mental and emotional wellbeing,” she shares.
 A few years later in 2011, Seema enrolled for a course in counseling and psychology at the Institute of Counseling, Glasgow, UK.
 She recalls,

 “Around 2012, mental health awareness was only at a surface level.
-Some organizations provided some semblance of mental health support, which was treated as something to tick off than provide actual emotional counseling services.”
+Some organisations provided some semblance of mental health support, which was treated as something to tick off than provide actual emotional counseling services.”

 A year later, Antarmanh (meaning inner consciousness in Sanskrit) Consulting was incorporated, and Seema began working with Paras Hospital in Gurugram initially.
 She gradually reached out to various corporate companies through awareness programs on the need for emotional wellness at the workplace.
 Seema was clear about working on outcome-driven initiatives. .
 Her mantra was that all factors like salary, happiness, job satisfaction, and livelihood are multiplied by ‘you’, and so one’s mental health is the most important.